 Packing antique pottery and porcelain for shipping can be a tricky proposition.
-Whether you’re selling online or trying to get an heirloom to a family member, you want the items to arrive safely.
-With some preparation and care, however, shipping can be accomplished successfully, no matter if it's an inexpensive piece of Shawnee pottery or a rare Amphora vase.
+Whether you’re selling online or trying to get an heirloom to a family member, you want the antique items to arrive safely.
+With some preparation and care, however, shipping can be accomplished, no matter if it's an inexpensive piece of Shawnee pottery or a rare Amphora vase.

 The Box-Within-A-Box Method